 However, suppose you instead associated Customer name to the Cities location definition.
 If you had more than one customer row per city (a many-to-one relationship), the generated layer would display multiple city features corresponding to the number of individual customer rows associated with each city.
 This would not be an appropriate representation of the data in the report.

-To learn more about location types, see Location types.
+To learn more about location types, see Choose a location type.

 After creating location definitions, you can create LDIs for attributes in the project that are not associated with location data.
 This allows the attributes to be displayed on a map.